projectriff/cli/docs/riff_knative_deployer_create.md

 ### Options

 ```
       --application-ref name      name of application to deploy
       --container-ref name        name of container to deploy
       --dry-run                   print kubernetes resources to stdout rather than apply them to the cluster, messages normally on stdout will be sent to stderr
       --env variable              environment variable defined as a key value pair separated by an equals sign, example "--env MY_VAR=my-value" (may be set multiple times)
-      --env-from variable       environment variable from a config map or secret, example "--env-from MY_SECRET_VALUE=secretKeyRef:my-secret-name:key-in-secret", "--env-from MY_CONFIG_MAP_VALUE=configMapKeyRef:my-config-map-name:key-in-config-map" (may be set multiple times)
+      --env-value-from variable   environment variable from a config map or secret, example "--env-value-from MY_SECRET_VALUE=secretKeyRef:my-secret-name:key-in-secret", "--env-value-from MY_CONFIG_MAP_VALUE=configMapKeyRef:my-config-map-name:key-in-config-map" (may be set multiple times)
       --function-ref name         name of function to deploy
   -h, --help                      help for create
       --image image               container image to deploy
   -n, --namespace name            kubernetes namespace (defaulted from kube config)
       --tail                      watch deployer logs
       --wait-timeout duration     duration to wait for the deployer to become ready when watching logs (default "10m")
 ```

 ### Options inherited from parent commands